sharkoil/variancepro/timestamp_implementation_summary.md

 ## Conclusion

-The timestamp feature has been successfully implemented in VariancePro v2.0, providing users with clear temporal context for all chat interactions while maintaining the professional appearance and functionality of the application.
+The timestamp feature has been successfully implemented in Quant Commander v2.0, providing users with clear temporal context for all chat interactions while maintaining the professional appearance and functionality of the application.